simoniz0r/osc-easy-install/README.md

 ### Before running osc-easy-install please make sure to run the `osc` command in a terminal and login.  osc-easy-install currently does not detect whether or not the user has logged in to `osc`, so please make sure to do this before running osc-easy-install.

 After installation, either launch osc-easy-install from your menu or run `osc-easy-install` from your terminal/launcher.
 Usage should be pretty straight forward.
-The first screen that shows ask for a package to search for and allows for the openSUSE release to be selected.
+The first screen that is shown asks for a package to search for and allows for the openSUSE release to be selected.
 A search can also be ran for packages on any distribution, but it will probably not work to add repositories to zypper's list that do not match the current release.

 ![screenshot](/screenshots/screenshot1.png)